Patient's Query

 Hello doctor,

-I am a 40-years-old male, 171 cm height, 78 kg weight, went to annual body checkup, no symptoms, in the ECHO report it says mild PAH 45 mm hg, RVSP, TMT report is negative, and other heart reports are also normal.
+I am a 40-years-old male with a height of 5' 6" and weight of 171 pounds, went to annual body checkup, no symptoms, in the ECHO report it says mild PAH 45 mm hg, RVSP, TMT report is negative, and other heart reports are also normal.
 All other report blood report, X-ray, PFT, kidney, liver, ultrasound, reports are normal.
 Though I suffer from high triglycerides (200 to 300) since last five years, and before I took the echo test, I did TMT (treadmill test) 30 to 45 minute before, can it be as cause for mild PAH?
 How can I lower triglycerides, is there any medication which I can take for some time.

 Hello,